dmah42/mrdo/README.md

 collection (reals):

 * arithmetical: +, -, /, *
-* TODO: comparitive: gt, ge, lt, le, eq, ne
+* comparitive: gt, ge, lt, le, eq, ne
 * TODO: logical: and, or, not, xor

 Logical operations treat 0.0 as false and all other values as true.